lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 ]
 ```

 We can put this list in `data` option as initial data, and assign it to a meaningful property, like `todos` or `items`.
-It is important to name things in a meaniful way, so your code is readable to your future self and others.
+It is important to name things in a meaningful way, so your code is readable to your future self and others.

 ```js
 createApp({